sushanku/monitor-app-kubernetes/README.md

 You can increase the replica in deployment manifest file but the app stores some data like uploaded files and profile picture.
 For now to make it simple, let's deploy pods with 1 replica only.
 This app also needs the environment variables like Database host, port, username, password etc which is handled by configMap resources. configMap allows you to decouple your hardcorded environment variable in the application code.
 For username, password or any critical information it is best to use Kuberenetes secret resource or Hashicorp vault.
 To expose the app locally, `loadbalancer` service type is used.
 This exposes your appilcation in `localhost:5000`.
 You may learn more about exposing your services using different ports and service type here.
 [Networking Service](https://kubernetes.io/docs/concepts/services-networking/service/)

+**Note:** Do not forget to change the volume path in postgres-volume.yaml.
+Make sure the directory exists.
+Here is the reference  `path: "/Users/example/Desktop/kubedata"`

 Lets create the flask config, service and deployment
 ```